-The infamous ‘Water Terrorist,’ Sangay Dorji, who had confessed to the police of having repeatedly dumped bathroom cleaner phenol, paint thinner, paint and kerosene in the water supply of five Mothithang buildings from 2014 to 2016 is out after paying Thrimthue or bail.
+The infamous ‘Water Terrorist,’ Sangay Dorji, who had confessed to the police of having repeatedly dumped bathroom cleaner phenol, paint thinner, paint and kerosene in the water supply of five Mothithang buildings from 2014 to 2016 is out after paying Thrimthue.

 This was made possible after the Office of the Attorney General (OAG) dropped the third degree charges recommended by the Royal Bhutan Police (RBP) listed in the penal code for such an offence.
 The RBP found six instances of water poisoning by Sangay Dorji who pumped phenol, paint thinner, paint, kerosene and etc into the municipal drinking water pipeline of five buildings over a two year period.

 As per the Bhutan Penal Code the endangerment of a public water source is a felony of the third degree if it creates ‘substantial risk of serious physical injury to the public’.
 A felony of the third degree attracts a minimum sentence of five years and a maximum of nine years for which Thrimthue cannot be paid.

 The OAG not going with the RBP recommendation instead decided to charge Sangay Dorji with only a few counts of misdemeanor which is a bailable offence.

 The court verdict was issued on 23rd march 2017 with the court giving a three year bailable sentence.
 Sangay Dorji was subsequently bailed out on 6th April by his employer Pema Jungney, who paid the Thrimthue.